cactuslab/capacitor-native-navigation/packages/plugin/README.md

 Push a new component onto a stack, or replace an existing component.

+See `pop` for removing a component from the stack.

 | Param         | Type                                                |
 | ------------- | --------------------------------------------------- |
 | **`options`** | <code><a href="#pushoptions">PushOptions</a></code> |